haskell-cryptography/haskell-cryptography.github.io/content/blog/botan-first-milestone.md

 - `warp`
 - `websockets`

-There's some pretty popular libraries on that list there, and their list of transitive dependents is quite large.
-These libraries sit at the root of a lot of production haskell code, and anything involving networking, APIs, and the internet is likely to depend on at least one of them.
+These are popular libraries, and their list of transitive dependents is quite large.
+They sit at the root of a lot of production haskell code, and anything involving networking, APIs, and the internet is likely to depend on at least one of them.

 Would it surprise you that they are all directly or indirectly dependent on `crypton`, which contains unaudited C implementations that must be maintained by the Haskell community as a fork after `cryptonite` was abandoned by its original author.